 How To Acclimate Your New Outdoor Cat

-When you adopt barn cats, you want them to stay on your property and view the structure as their new home.
+When you adopt working cats, you want them to stay on your property and view the structure as their new home.
 To accomplish this, the cats must be confined for an initial 4-5 weeks.
 The cats should be in a completely enclosed location, preferably a large cage or dog crate inside their home structure.
 This familiarizes the cats with their new environment and teaches them that it is a safe location with reliable resources that they should feel comfortable calling home.

 Why do they have to be confined for the first 4-5 weeks?